SPranavan/SPranavan/README.md

 - 📫 How to reach me **spranavan008@gmail.com**

-- ⚡Fun fact: I love exploring new tech and staying updated on PC and mobile trends.
+- ⚡ Fun fact: I love exploring new tech and staying updated on PC and mobile trends.

 <h3 align="left">Connect with me:</h3>
 <p align="left">